Owner: @Marcin Pawlowski @Thomas Lavaur

 Overview

 For the consensus protocol to make progress, a new leader is elected through the leader lottery.
 The new leader is in possession of a proof of leadership (PoL) that confirms that it is indeed the leader.
 The main objective of the leader is to construct a new block, hence becoming a block builder, and share it with other members of the network as a block proposer.
-The block must be correctly constructed; otherwise, it will be rejected by the network nodes who are validating every block.
+The block must be correctly constructed; otherwise, it will be rejected by the consensus nodes who are validating every block.
 Only validated blocks are executed, which means that the transactions included in the block are interpreted by all nodes, and the state of the chain is modified according to the instructions embedded in the transactions.

-High-level flow
+High-level Flow

-Below, we present a high-level description of the block life cycle.
+Below, we present a high-level description of the block lifecycle.
 The main focus of this section is to build an intuition on the block construction, validation, and execution.

 1. A leader is selected.
 The leader becomes a block builder.